jacegu/javieracero.com/_drafts/design-consistency.markdown

 ### Under-engineering

 The features on the right tail of the distribution tend to be the most problematic of all.
 Frequently the complexity of the problem to tackle outgrows the prescribed patterns.
-Bloated abstractions are a frequent indicator that tends to absorb bugs and burden maintainability.
+Bloated abstractions are a frequent indicator that tends to be the source of bugs and burden maintainability.

 ![Complexity-vs-Feature-Count-Distribution-Right-Tail](https://s3.amazonaws.com/javieracero.com/consistent-design-feature-count-vs-comlexity-3.png)